 You may be disfigured, you may be disabled, and you may be in pain, but you are not helpless.
 Instead, you may be able to recover even if you have a dog bite scar.

-Understanding Your Physical and Psychological Recoveries
+Understanding Your Physical Recovery

 The first step in your recovery involves contacting a doctor.
-You may be a candidate for reconstructive surgery or other medical interventions that can help lessen the effect of the scar on your body and on your future.
+You may be a candidate for reconstructive surgery or other medical interventions that can help lessen the effect of the scar on your body and your future.
 Your goal may be to eliminate the scar or lessen its severity.

 - Skin grafts.
 A skin graft is a type of surgery that transplants the skin from one part of the body to another.
 Skin grafts are often used for extensive dog bite scars that cover a large portion of the victim’s skin or scars that are in exposed areas, such as facial scars.